Analyzing Human-Human Interactions: A Survey: Interaction detection from learned features

-Because the discriminative information of an interaction is typically only found in selective parts of the input, several approaches have addressed the method for collecting information.
+Because the discriminative information of an interaction is typically found in selective parts of the input, several approaches have addressed methods for selection.
 In line with the multi-stream approaches (Section~\ref{Section4.2}), \citet{wang2017recurrent} have implemented LSTMs that consist of three branches that deal with person action, group action and scene recognition.
 This work is inspired by \citet{gkioxari2017detecting}, who focused on human-object interactions instead.
-Multiple recurrent modules can be used to understand human interactions, as shown by \citet{yan2017predicting} in which the model is built from three attention-specific LSTMs that use information from each of the two interacting actors and the overall scene of each example. \citet{ibrahim2016hierarchical} presented a two-stage temporal model in which LSTMs are used to analyze each person in the scene while their combined outputs synthesize the relationships that occur in the data between them. \citet{srivastava2015unsupervised} created an Encoder-Decoder architecture, in which the encoder LSTM maps the input sequences to a delineation of specified length.
+Multiple recurrent modules can be used to analyze human interactions.
+For example, \citet{yan2017predicting} built a model from three attention-specific LSTMs that use information from each of the two interacting actors and the overall scene of each example.
+Similarly, \citet{Si_2019_CVPR} also included spatio-temporal focused LSTMs, through a temporal hierarchy, for increasing the temporal receptive field of the network and allowing the exploration of co-occurring features in space and time. \citet{ibrahim2016hierarchical} presented a two-stage temporal model in which LSTMs are used to analyze each person in the scene while their combined outputs synthesize the relationship between them. \citet{srivastava2015unsupervised} created an Encoder-Decoder architecture, in which the encoder LSTM maps input sequences to a delineation of specified length.
 The decoder LSTM then either reconstructs the inputs or creates predictions for future examples.
-The motivation of the work is to capture all information required to reproduce the input and therefore selecting the features that are most important to the model.
+The motivation of the work is to capture all information required to reproduce the input and therefore to select the most important features.
 This is achieved by minimizing the loss of the constructed sequence from the decoder LSTM and the actual input sequence.
-This way, the most descriptive features of the sequence are learned iteratively.
-For example in an interaction video, the decoder would focus on modeling the movement of the hands if the interaction is a handshake, or focus on the upper bodies if the interaction is a hug.
+For example, in an interaction video, the decoder would focus on modeling the movement of the hands if the interaction is a handshake, or focus on the upper bodies if the interaction is a hug.